 Dealing with the insurance company of the other party is almost always a nightmare.
 No insurance company will agree to settle a personal injury claim in good faith even if they know it is due to you.
 It’s not surprising considering it is not in their best interests to make a payout.
 In fact most insurance companies will try their best to throw out your claim and if that is not possible, they will do everything they can to bring your claim down to the minimum amount possible.

-Insurance companies know that the faster they move in to make a deal with you, the higher the chances that you will accept the deal and not go looking for a solicitor.
+Insurance companies know that the faster they move in to make a deal with you, the higher the chances that you will accept the deal and not go looking for an accident claims solicitor.
 However, you can be sure that the accident compensation they are offering is nowhere near enough to cover all of your medical expenses, loss of earnings and other out of pocket expenses.

 Irrespective of the nature or severity of your injury, it is against your best interests to accept any deal made by the insurance company that represents the party at fault in the accident.
 Always seek legal advice so you get the proper compensation due to you and never sign or agree to anything before consulting with any local personal injury solicitors.